Azure/Enterprise-Scale/docs/reference/treyresearch/README.md

 #### Enable Hybrid Connectivity to an Azure Region

-If you skipped the deployment of the hybrid connectivity component when you bootstrapped your environment, or if you need to add support for additional regions, you can do it now by deploying a virtual hub, being VWAN (Microsoft managed) or hub & spoke (customer managed) as your desired networking topology, to the Platform subscription.
+If you skipped the deployment of the hybrid connectivity component when you bootstrapped your environment, or if you need to add support for additional regions, you can do it now by deploying a virtual hub, being VWAN (Microsoft managed) or hub & spoke (customer managed) as per your desired target networking topology, to the Platform subscription.

 Optionally, you can enable the above using the following ARM templates: